Frequently Asked Questions

 The CIN is a unique number that identifies you as a contractor approved through the Contractor Registration process.
 The CIN is assigned to you upon completion and subsequent approval of your Contractor Registration form.
 The number is a secure alpha-numeric that you can easily enter to other forms in SURGE using the copy-paste function.

-The prime contractor will need this number to register their eligible projects and to submit certified payroll reports to the CPUC through SURGE.
+The prime contractor will need this number to register their eligible projects.
+Prime contractors and subcontractors will need the CIN to submit certified payroll reports through the SURGE Compliance Portal.

 There are several reasons why your contractor registration form was declined by SURGE, all of which can be resolved by working with the SURGE Support Team.
 The most common reasons are as follows: